TrainDoesGames/TrainStudios/index.md

 #### Date-time format: yyyy/mm/dd

+### ~ 2021/09/08
+`it's been another month!
+I am now confirming I will change to GDLauncher on my side for easiness when developing.` **This will not change or remove anything on your side as I won't move away from CurseForge**

 ### ~ 2021/08/24
 `Hey everybody!
 It's me, Train.
 I am here to tell you that I'm now returning to developing Ages Of Factories, currently there won't be big changes.
 But you may expect more updates now!`